Becoming a childminder

 Assessing your suitability

 • Checking your knowledge of all aspects of the Early Years Foundation Stage (if you are registering on the early years register).
-As the registered person you are responsible for the recruitment of all staff and the learning and development and the safety of children who attend the setting.
+As the registered person you are responsible for:

 • Checking your premises.
 The inspector will want to see all the rooms that you intend to use for childminding, and any outdoor space.
-He or she will ask you how you have identified and minimised risk to children, and how you intend to make your premises a suitable learning environment for children.
+He or she will ask you:

+• At the end of the visit the inspector will tell you if you're ‘suitable’ or ‘not suitable’ for registration.
 You can withdraw your application at this stage if you think it is going to be refused.

 Grading